 Table of Contents

-Pricing looks like a prediction problem until you try to ship it.
-The obvious question is “what price will this customer accept?” but that is usually the wrong level of abstraction.
-In practice, the useful question is “for each price I am allowed to offer, what is $P(\text{accept} \mid p)$, and which one should I choose under the business constraints?”
+Except that is the wrong level of abstraction.
+In practice, the useful question is: “for every price we are allowed to offer, what is $P(\text{accept} \mid p)$, and which price should we choose under the business constraints?”

 That framing turns pricing from a single-number prediction problem into a decision problem.
 The model estimates behaviour.
 A separate optimisation layer chooses the action.
 A constraint layer makes sure the action is commercially safe.